vngcloud/terraform-provider-vngcloud/docs/resources/vlb_loadbalancer.md

 subcategory: "vLoadBalancer"
 page_title: "vngcloud_vlb_load_balancer Resource - terraform-provider-vngcloud"
 description: |-
   Provides a VNG Cloud VLB resource.
-This can be used to import, create, modify, and delete.
+This can be used to import, create, modify, resize, and delete.

 ---